TSA union boss warns of airport chaos amid hiring freeze

 The hiring freeze went into effect after members of the American Federation of Government Employees — the workers union that represents the TSA and other government employees — demanded a collective 3.1 percent living wage increase.

-The spring hiring pause will remain in place until April when the administration will begin hiring employees for summer, and the freeze will not impact spring break travel because the administration has already hired enough employees to manage the spring months, the TSA told FOX Business.
+The spring hiring pause will remain in place until April when the administration will begin hiring employees for summer, and the freeze will not impact spring break travel because the administration has already hired enough employees to manage the spring months, TSA told FOX Business.

 "In anticipation of another record-breaking summer travel season, [TSA] is managing resources by prioritizing overtime to the busiest of travel periods.
 Additionally, TSA will continue to assess applicants for entry into TSA, and will conduct two extended hiring windows to coincide with the busy summer travel season," a TSA spokeswoman told FOX Business.